Current Projects

 Lumina Foundation’s All Learning Counts Initiative Evaluation

 In 2019, the Lumina Foundation awarded $3.5 million in grants to nine organizations nationwide in its All Learning Counts initiative, which seeks to ensure that knowledge, skills and abilities gained outside of formal higher education can be applied to credential programs.
-A four-year evaluation of this program will be conducted by the Rutgers Education & Employment Research Center and Brandon Roberts + Associates, a public policy consulting firm.
+A four-year evaluation of this program was conducted by the Rutgers Education & Employment Research Center and Brandon Roberts + Associates, a public policy consulting firm.

 Multiple Measures of Developmental Education in Colorado